 By December of 2007, I dusted off my old Kenwood TS-430S and the bug bit me again!
 I've put together a new station (a never-ending process) and was re-licensed as KJ4BCB in January, 2008.
 As an old-school ham, the "KJ" prefix just didn't work for me, so I settled in with a vanity callsign as W4DBT.

 I live in a deed-restricted community, so a decent antenna system remains in dream state.
 Stealth dipoles and loops are all that you'll find at this QTH and maybe a few Ventennas on the roof.
-Sometimes, you may hear me operating marine mobile on an IC-7000.
+Sometimes, you may hear me operating marine mobile on a IC-7000 and IC-2820 on the boat.
 Other than that, I spend most of my time just simply rag-chewing.
 I love DXing, but being "antenna-challenged", exotic DX tends to be anything beyond my backyard!

 If you're reading this bio, then the airwave gods must have smiled to allow you to hear my pipsqueek signal, so pull up a chair, drop on in, and say, "Hi".
-You may even hear a "Hi" back from one of the ham cats, Dusty and Tammy.
+You may even hear a "Hi" back from one of the ham cats, Dusty, Tammy, and Chester.

 Hope to catch you on the air!